Entreprise Générale du Cobalt (EGC)

 Lobito Corridor Rating: Pending formal assessment

-Entreprise Générale du Cobalt's establishment as the sole legal buyer of artisanal cobalt in the DRC created a state monopoly over a supply chain that provides livelihoods for hundreds of thousands of miners and their families.
+Entreprise Générale du Cobalt's establishment as a state-backed buyer and formalisation vehicle for artisanal cobalt in the DRC created a powerful public intermediary in a supply chain that provides livelihoods for many miners and their families.
 The stated objective — formalisation, traceability, and elimination of child labour — addresses genuine problems in artisanal cobalt mining.
 The implementation, however, raises concerns about market power, pricing fairness, and governance that our monitoring tracks.

 EGC's purchasing prices for artisanal cobalt determine income levels for the most vulnerable participants in the corridor minerals value chain.
 If prices are set fairly — reflecting market conditions and providing adequate livelihood returns — formalisation through EGC could improve artisanal miner welfare.
-If prices are set below market levels, the monopoly structure extracts value from miners who have no alternative buyer.
+If a dominant or exclusive buying structure sets prices below market levels, value can be extracted from miners with limited alternatives.
 Our price monitoring compares EGC purchase prices against international reference prices, transport cost adjustments, and artisanal miners' reported income to assess pricing fairness.

 The first artisanal cobalt shipment through the corridor in February 2026 represents a milestone for both EGC operations and corridor functionality.
 Our monitoring of this shipment and subsequent trade flows tracks whether the EGC model delivers on its formalisation promises while maintaining fair returns for artisanal mining communities.